shashi1iitk/shashi1iitk/README.md

 - 👋 Hi, I’m Shashi Ranjan
-- 👀 I’m interested in new opurtunities and ideas that solves real world problem
+- 👀 I’m interested in new opportunities and ideas that solves real world problem
 - 🌱 I’m currently learning new skill everyday
 - 💞️ I’m looking to collaborate on startups and businesses
 - 📫 How to reach me - drop a mail on the address you got by appending @gmail.com with my github handle